CHAPTER 25: THE CALM AFTER THE STORM

 "Just like your Patronus could only be a bird, given how well you fly," laughed Katie in agreement.

-Being ignored like this was too much for the Chinese girl, who was all too well aware that she had just made a fool of herself.
+Being ignored like this was too much for the other girl, who was all too well aware that she had just made a fool of herself.
 With a frustrated scream, Cho launched herself at Hermione, who had been busy refastening her shirt and putting her robes back on.
 Unfortunately for Cho, she knew nothing about physical fighting, while Hermione was of course quite skilled in that area, having been trained in Capoeira and then Silat since she was very young.
 Hermione had the older girl on the floor in mere moments.
 Stepping over her prone rival, Hermione seated herself at the Gryffindor table and continued on as if the confrontation had never happened, while Professor Prewett stretched out a hand to help Cho to her feet.

 "I'm sorry, Miss Chang, but Mr Potter and Lady Hermione's soul bond was confirmed when they first bonded, just before their fourth year," said Eileen gently, having come to join the group.